MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - API Consumers: When using the POST transactions/?type=transfer or POST transactions/?type=scan endpoints, if one of the schedules were already running, it will not return the error object in the response, and as a result the other response items were shifted in order.
 This has been fixed by ensuring that an error object is properly returned  for schedules that are already running.

 #### Customer Workflow Impact

 - None

 ### V1.16.1.1 (June 1, 2020)

-Deploy to production: Frontend release V1.16.1.1.
 This frontend release focuses on improving accessibility to our application for keyboard and screenreader users.

 #### User/Support Impact